SonarSource/gh-action-lt-backlog/ImportIssue/ReadMe.md

 ## Prerequisites

 Ask DevInfra Squad to "Add Jira GitHub tokens" to the Vault configuration of your repository.
-Example: [EREQ-92](https://sonarsource.atlassian.net/browse/EREQ-92)
+Example: [PREQ-1272](https://sonarsource.atlassian.net/browse/PREQ-1272).
+This has additional need for `issues: write`, compared to the other actions.

 ## Example usage